rhroberts/fantasy-baseball/README.md

-Some friends dabbling in sabermetrics and things.
+Some friends dabing in sabermetrics and things.

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance on how to contribute.